 \section{Discussion and conclusion}

 While Semantic technologies have been extensively applied to a broad range of applications in various science disciplines, their use is quite limited with regards to science communication.
 The rapid increase in the number of scientific articles and the outlook to be able to communicate, link, and validate scientific discoveries in an automated manner should make it a priority to allow for the content of scientific articles to become readable not only by humans, but by machines as well.
-However, the use of these Semantic technologies have mainly targeted the structure of the scientific publications themselves and not the content of the core scientific discoveries of these articles.
-In this research, we managed to show how we can create a framework in which we can represent these scientific claims with formal semantics, building upon existing well-established semantic technologies like RDF.
+However, the use of these semantic technologies have mainly targeted the structure of the scientific publications themselves and not the content of the core scientific discoveries of these articles.
+In this research, we managed to show how we can create a framework in which we can represent these scientific claims with formal semantics.

-Taking a random sample of scientific claims extracted from scientific articles from all disciplines, we were successful to create formalizations of these scientific claims by using our super-pattern approach.
-It appears that this approach works for scientific claims from all disciplines, hence we argue about the cross-disciplinary nature and application of the super-pattern.
-Despite the fact that most of the classes used in the super-pattern formalizations use newly minted identifiers that are not fully defined, we argue that we managed to solve a more difficult part of expressing the meaning of scientific claims in a formal way, as defining these classes is a much simpler task than defining more complex structures, which is a much harder task.
-We could also demonstrate that knowledge representation experts can create such formalizations using the super-pattern in a fairly consistent and reliable manner, regardless of the inherent complexity and difficulty of this task.
-As our study involved knowledge representation experts, we are not able to mention at this stage about how regular users or researchers would perform on such a specialized task.
+Taking a random sample of scientific claims extracted from scientific articles from all disciplines, we succeeded to create formalizations of these scientific claims by using our super-pattern approach.
+It appears that this approach works for scientific claims from a variety of disciplines, confirming the cross-disciplinary nature and applicability of the super-pattern.
+Most of the classes used in the super-pattern formalizations had to be minted and could not be fully defined from existing vocabularies, but we argue that we managed to solve the more difficult part of the problem, as expressing the high-level logical structure of scientific claims is a more complex task than defining new classes.
+We could also demonstrate that knowledge representation experts can create such formalizations using the super-pattern in a fairly consistent and reliable manner, despite the inherent complexity and difficulty of this task.